 After almost a decade of writing fiction every day, I’ve decided to slow down.
-There are a number of reasons but I think it can be summed up best by something I heard at a family dinner recently: “If you hate it, why do it?”
+There are several reasons, but I think it can be summed up best by something I heard at a family dinner recently: “If you hate it, why do it?”

 I don’t hate writing.
 Far from.
-In fact, I’m finding that my current writing is some of the best I’ve done yet.
+In fact, I’m finding that my current novel is some of the best work I’ve done yet.
 And I’m beginning to wonder if that’s not a direct result of slowing down.

 This is far from certain.
 It could just be that I’m continuing to improve over time.
 Regardless, I’ve gone from writing seven days a week to about four, which is allowing me to spend more time mulling over scenes while simultaneously leaving me a lot less frustrated.

-Even if pessimism concerning my future prospects is the driving force behind this slow down, I’m feeling pretty good about my decision.
+Even if pessimism concerning my prospects is the driving force behind this slowdown, I’m feeling pretty good about my decision.
 I don’t feel rushed, so I’m able to savor the work.
 And, oddly enough, with the writing a little less crammed into every corner of my life, it feels more like a priority.

-That may sound strange but I’m finding that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as “Writing Time” gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) the rest of the day.
+That may sound strange, but I find that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as my writing time gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) the rest of the day.

 If nothing else, slowing down is helping me avoid burnout.
-That’s a good thing.
-A great thing.
-And whereas the slow down might not permanent, it’s a good exercise.
-A little like pressing reset.
+That’s a great thing.
+And whereas the slow down might not permanent, it’s good practice–a little like pressing reset.

 photo: Matthew T. Rader